brbsix/virtualenv-mv/README.md

 Installation
 ------------

-To install `virtualenv-mv` locally (assuming directory is on your PATH):
+To install `virtualenv-mv` for the current user (assuming directory is on your PATH):

     install virtualenv-mv ~/.local/bin

-To install `virtualenv-mv` to the computer:
+To install `virtualenv-mv` for all users:

     sudo install virtualenv-mv /usr/local/bin